Skip to main content

 • Previous Message

-• Confirm email subscription template name
+• Confirm email opt-in template name

 • Clicked

-Check the Expiration Branch option and set to “Wait a maximum of 1 Day and Continue Journey”.
+Check the Expiration Branch option and set it to “Wait a maximum of 1 Day and Continue Journey”.

 Tag users who confirm